Moxa CVE-2024-12297: Frontend Authorization Logic Disclosure Vulnerability Identified in PT Switches

 Prerequisites

-• Network access to the PT switch management interface (HTTP/HTTPS port)
+• Network access to the PT switch's management interface (typically port 80/443)

 Exploitability